frankshearar/Home/Add-Clear-Cache-button-to-VS-Package-Manager-options.md

 <strike>The result is displayed on a popup/message box.</strike>

 The result will be displayed in a label below the Clear cache button along with the time stamp of completion of the operation.
+The error messages also contain a link to a help page.
 The screenshots below have been updated.

 ## Screenshots